 Why Does Rust Build Up Inside The Electric Kettle?

 The main reason for rust build up is boiling water regularly without frequent cleaning and rinsing of the kettle.
 The addition of limestone in your drinks can also result in the creation of rust inside the kettle.
 However, you need not to hassle if such things take place there.
 But you have to come up with a proper solution to resolve the problem.

-How to Get Rid of Rust From your Electric Kettle
+How To Remove Rust From Your Electric Kettle

 If your kettle has enamel finish, don’t use any abrasive scrubber to avoid scratch formation.